je-suis-tm/machine-learning/Wisdom of Crowds project/README.md

 Now that we have seen the malaise of descriptive statistics.
 The consensus average is supposed to eliminate random errors that affect each banker’s answer in a different way, yet the average error is still ridiculously large.
 Perhaps the method of averaging is too naïve.
 A more advanced model is summoned to tackle the base rate bias, the tendency for bankers to base predictions on what they know.

-Dawid-Skene Model was developed to assess a patient’s true response in regarding to different answers to different clinicians.
+Dawid-Skene model was developed to assess a patient’s true response in regarding to different answers to different clinicians.
 Nowadays it is a common practice in crowd sourcing problem, e.g. data labelling for supervised learning.
 This model applies an algorithm on discrete classifications to aggregate individual opinions into one collective decision so that we can save money and time from domain knowledge training for data labelling.
 It takes into account of the heterogeneity of annotators and the complexity of fortune telling.

 DS Model is one of the few models where text explanation is more comprehensive than math notations.
 The model per se is solved via Expectation Maximization algorithm.
 The steps are illustrated below.

 1. Initialize the prior labels with majority voting technique.
 2. E-step: compute the confusion matrix for each annotator and obtain the probability of each annotator’s current answer given the prior labels as conditional probability.
 3. M-step: obtain the fraction of the prior labels as unconditional probability and multiply it by conditional probability.
 Compute the posterior labels based on each label’s possibility.
 4. Repeat E-step and M-step until convergence.
 Convergence is defined as the posterior labels do not change over the iterations.

 In our particular case, the annotators refer to the banks.
 Each question refers to a commodity.
 The models only contain two labels (I have never seen flat price forecast from banks), price upside risk and price downside risk.